-If you live in Georgia, you likely have the opportunity to pick your own energy marketer (aka “energy supplier” or “energy provider”) for your natural gas supply.
+If you live in Georgia, you most likely have the power to choose your natural gas supplier, also referred to as energy or gas marketers.
 To ensure you make the right choice, this page shows you everything you need to know to compare and switch energy marketers.

 How to Compare Georgia Natural Gas Rates